-- A change that adds a new priority; - A change that adds a new activity; - A change that cancels an activity that involves more than 25% of the fiscal year's funding allocation; - A change in the project location to one beyond the original census tract and block group; - A change in the scope of an activity as it relates to beneficiaries, basic eligibility or changes in purpose/stated objectives of an activity.
+- A change that adds a new priority; - A change that adds a new activity; - A change that cancels an activity that involves more than 25% of the fiscal year's funding allocation; - A change in the project location to one beyond the original census tract and block group; - A change in the scope of an activity as it relates to beneficiaries, basic eligibility, or changes in purpose/stated objectives of an activity.

-When processing a substantial amendment, a notice concerning the availability of the proposed substantial amendment will be published in a newspaper of general circulation, and it will establish a thirty (30) day public review and comment period.
-The public notice will encourage all interested parties to participate, and solicit their comments and input on the proposed substantial amendment.
+When processing a substantial amendment, a notice concerning the availability of the proposed substantial amendment will be published in a newspaper of general circulation, and will establish a thirty (30) day public review and comment period.
+The public notice will encourage all interested parties to participate and solicit their comments and input on the proposed substantial amendment.
 Upon request, the County will also make copies of the proposed substantial amendment available to citizens and groups.
 All comments received in writing during the established public comment period will be considered in preparing the final substantial amendment.
 A summary of any accepted comments or views, and a summary of any comments or views not accepted and the reasons for, will be attached to the substantial amendment.
-Upon conclusion of the public comment period, the substantial amendment must be submitted to the Board of County Commissioners for approval, and then submitted to the U.S. Department of HUD through the IDIS for the final approval.
+Upon conclusion of the public comment period, the substantial amendment must be submitted to the IDIS for the final approval.
 The amendment must be approved by HUD prior to completion of the CAPER for the corresponding year.